marcosvidal/Sketch-Notebook/README.md

 ## Using the plugin

-**Remember:** this initial release requires to have a page in your document called "--nb--assets" where all assets are stored (this won't be needed on the next update).
+**Remember:** this initial beta release requires to have a page in your document called "--nb--assets" where all assets are stored (this won't be needed on the next update).
 There is a template included in this plugin, placed in the "assets" folder.

 ### Add Comment `ctrl` + `alt` + `⌘` + `9`
-Select any layer of your document and run this command, then you'll be asked to type the comment title and detail.
+1. Select any layer of your document
+2. Run the "Add Comment" command
+3. Type the comment title and detail.

 That's it.

 ![Adding a comment](assets/readme_images/add_comment.gif?raw=true "Adding a comment")